programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 	}

 ```
-You can save and reload and check for errors (broken code blocks can occur), but we have not told the script what to do if the test is successful yet, so nothing will occur if you do get a correct match.
-If the match is correct we want the background colour to change and we can do this by making scene.background equal to a new THREE.Color generated by 'Math.random() * 0xffffff'.
+You can save and reload and check for errors (broken code blocks can occur), but you have not told the script what to do if the test is successful yet, so nothing will occur if you do get a correct match.
+If the match is correct you want the background colour to change and you can do this by making scene.background equal to a new THREE.Color generated by 'Math.random() * 0xffffff'.
 This works because the hex colour codes are actually being converted to hexadecimal numbers and multiplying white (0xffffff or 16777215) by a random (0-1) value gives another number 0- 16777215, which can be interpreted as a colour by three.js.

 Replace:
 ```